VMware vSphere Metro Storage Cluster Recommended Practices

 Figure 1 – Uniform Configuration

 With non-uniform host access configuration, hosts in data center A have access only to the array within the local data center.
 The array, as well as its peer array in the opposite data center, is responsible for providing access to datastores in one data center.
 EMC® VPLEX® is an example of a storage system that can be deployed as a non-uniform storage cluster, although it can also be configured in a uniform manner.
 VPLEX provides the concept of a “virtual LUN,” which enables vSphere hosts in each data center to read and write to the same datastore or LUN.
 VPLEX technology maintains the cache state on each array so vSphere hosts in either data center detect the LUN as local.
 EMC calls this solution “write anywhere.”
 Even when two VMs reside on the same datastore but are located in different data centers, they write locally without any performance impact on either VM.
 A key point with this configuration is that each LUN or datastore has “site affinity,” also sometimes referred to as “site bias” or “LUN locality.”
 In other words, if anything happens to the link between the sites, the storage system on the preferred site for a given datastore will be the only one remaining with read/write access to it.
 This prevents any data corruption in case of a failure scenario.
-If VMs by any chance are not running within the location that has read/write access to the datastore they will end up being killed and restarted by vSphere HA.
+If VMs by any chance are not running within the location that has read/write access to the datastore they will end up being halted and restarted by vSphere HA.
 We will discuss this in-depth in the upcoming sections.

 Figure 2 – Non-Uniform Configuration